saltukalakus/saltukalakus/source/_posts/what-is-next.md

 categories:
   - English
 ---
 For the last a few weeks I was thinking about what I can write on this blog.
 General topics on engineering, software, religion could possibly fit.
 But writing with an effort to provide valuable information will consume my time.
-The things I will write will probably already be written somewhere.
+Also the things I will write will probably already be written somewhere.

 So does writing here is really necessary?
 Obviously I should have a higher purpose which will motivate me to write.
 Tonight I think I have found it.